rukshan99/app-ICAF/README.md

-# International Conference on Application Frameworks
+# International Conference on Application Frameworks (ICAF)
 #### React JS frontend of the conference management tool for ICAF

 ## Getting Started